 When considering a tour to Peru there is much to think about.
 When are your vacations, how long should you travel, what places should you visit.
 Peru is a country with many different zones and each zone not only has its attractions to visit but also has its own climates that can vary from really hot to cold and rainy depending on where you are.
-Traveling to Peru in January can be a great experience for you and your family.
+Machu Travel Peru considers traveling to Peru in January can be a great experience for you and your family.

 Nighttime on the coast in January is a great time to spend eating outside at a coast side café in the Lima suburb of Barranco.
-Barranco is considered the artist section of Lima so you will find plenty to keep you occupied with some great bars and restaurants in Barranco.
+Your Peru travel itinerary must include Barranco since it’s considered the artist section of Lima so you will find plenty to keep you occupied with some great bars and restaurants in Barranco.

 The winter months are a different story with Lima experiencing constant cloud cover and the days are very gray.